muratk3n/thirdwave/en/README.md

 ---

-It was probably due to the "changed strategy" where Mexico [itself](https://www.theatlantic.com/ideas/archive/2019/06/trumps-deal-mexico-could-have-unintended-effects/592828/) became a wall.
+The "changed strategy" is the one where Mexico [itself](https://www.theatlantic.com/ideas/archive/2019/06/trumps-deal-mexico-could-have-unintended-effects/592828/) became a wall.